-- c. identify who is an employee and the main legal consequences of employment status; - d. identify the key features of employment contracts and recognise circumstances in which an employment contract may be terminated and the consequences arising; - e. identify when dismissal constitutes: - a wrongful dismissal - an unfair dismissal; - f. identify the circumstances where an employee can claim a statutory redundancy payment; and - g. identify employers' obligations under social security law.
+- c. identify who is an employee and the main legal consequences of employment status; - d. identify the key features of employment contracts and recognise circumstances in which an employment contract may be terminated and the consequences arising; - e. identify when dismissal constitutes: - a wrongful dismissal - an unfair dismissal; - f. identify the circumstances where an employee can claim a statutory redundancy payment; - g. identify employers' obligations under social security law; and - h. identify the responsibilities of employers under the Equality Act 2010.